-- References in the Navajo Nation Code and official documents to the Government Services and Intergovernmental Relations Committees shall Naa'bik'iyati Committee, unless the amendments enacted herein or the the context of previous law indicates otherwise. - References in the Navajo Nation Code and official documents to the Resources, Transportation Community Development and Economic Development Committees shall the Resources and Development Committee, amendments enacted herein or the context unless of previous indicates otherwise. - C. References in the Navajo Nation Code and other official documents to the Public Safety and Judiciary Committees shall mean the Law and Order Committee, unless the amendments enacted herein or the context of previous law indicates otherwise. - D. References in the Navajo Nation Code and other official documents to the Human Services, Health and Social Services and Education Committees shall mean the Human Development Committee, unless the context indicates otherwise. - E. As provided by the amendments enacted herein, previous agenda functions of the Ethics and Rules Committee shall be transferred to the Naabik'iyati Committee; previous hearing functions of the Ethics and Rules Committee under the Navajo Ethics in Government Law, 2 N.N.C. §§ 3741 et. seq. shall be delegated to the Office of Hearings and Appeals.
+- A. References in the Navajo Nation Code to the Government Services and Intergovernmental Relations Committees shall mean the Naa'bik'iyati Committee, unless the amendments enacted herein or the context of previous law indicates otherwise. - B. References in the Navajo Nation Code to the Resources, Transportation and Community Development and Economic Development Committees shall mean the Resources and Development Committee, unless the amendments enacted herein or the context of previous law indicates otherwise. - C. References in the Navajo Nation Code to the Public Safety and Judiciary Committees shall mean the Law and Order Committee, unless the amendments enacted herein or the context of previous law indicates otherwise. - D. References in the Navajo Nation Code to the Human Services, Health and Social Services and Education Committees shall mean the Human Development Committee, unless the context indicates otherwise. - E. As provided by the amendments enacted herein, previous agenda functions of the Ethics and Rules Committee shall be delegated to the Naabik'iyati Committee; previous hearing functions of the Ethics and Rules committee under the Navajo Ethics in Government Law, 2 N.N.C. §§ 3741 et. seq. shall be delegated to the Office of Hearings and Appeals.
 All references to the Ethics and Rules Committee in the Navajo Ethics in Government Law shall accordingly mean the Office of Hearings and Appeals.